DavidRC-Projects/Fjones-Personal-Training/README.md

 The website is designed to offer a seamless experience through the following pages:

-- Home Page: This is the starting point where new clients or existing clients can have an overview of what the trainer offers and availiability.
+- Home Page: This is the starting point where new clients or existing clients can have an overview of what the trainer offers and availability.

 - About Me Page: This page gives a deeper dive into the trainers expereince and why the user should choose his services.